multiplayer-app/multiplayer-proxy/README.md

   </p>
 </div>

+# Multiplayer Proxy

+The Multiplayer Proxy captures request, response and header data for Multiplayer Full Stack Session Recordings.

+It's built on [Envoy Proxy](https://www.envoyproxy.io/) with an [WASM extension](./envoy/extensions/payload-otlp/).

-## Default configuration:
+## Example Configuration

-Default [Envoy proxy configuration file](./envoy/envoy-config.yaml) has following settings:
+An example [Envoy proxy configuration file](./envoy/envoy-config.yaml) in this repository has the following settings.
+Update as required for your project.

 - Listen on port 8080
 - Route requests with `/v1` prefix to a backend service